Iran parliament vote seen bolstering Supreme Leader

 Since then dozens of Ahmadinejad allies have been detained or sacked for links to the "deviant current".

-Most strikingly, the president's media adviser, Ali Akbar Javanfekr, has received a one-year jail term for insulting Khamenei, a sentence which an appeal court upheld on Wednesday.
+Most strikingly, the president's media adviser, Ali Akbar Javanfekr, has received a one-year jail term for insulting Khamenei, which an appeal court upheld on Wednesday.

 The authorities suggested that malign foreign hands were trying to disrupt the election.

-(Additional reporting by Hashem Kalantari in Tehran, Marcus George in Dubai and Matt Spetalnick in Washington; Writing by Alistair Lyon; Editing by Andrew Heavens)
+(Additional reporting by Hashem Kalantari in Tehran, Marcus George in Dubai and Matt Spetalnick in Washington; Writing by Alistair Lyon; Editing by Peter Millership)